yanekyuk/ders/HUM102/Midterm1.md

 **Knowledge** Kant says *sapere* *aude*, *dare to know*.
 It takes courage to know.

 **Freedom** According to Kant, people's self-incurred immaturity held them back from freedom.
 They depended on other's guidance.
 They were not able to think for themselves.
-In order to change this, the proposes that **public use of reason** should be legitimized to scholars.
+In order to change this, he proposes that **public use of reason** should be legitimized for scholars.
 If they had the means of criticizing, they could educate people to a point where they are no more immature.
-On the other hand, **public use of reason** should be obedient to their public limitations, otherwise there would be chaos.
+On the other hand, **private use of reason** should be obedient to their public limitations, otherwise there would be chaos.
 Another example would be Frederick the Great, who was titled **enlightened despot**, said **argue as you like, but obey**.

 **Progress** To Kant, revolution only brings more prejudices.
 He is a fan of slow but fundamental progress in mind.